Birmingham Brain Injury Lawyer

-Helping Victims of Life-Changing Injuries for Over 125 Years
+Helping Victims of Life-Changing Injuries in Alabama for Over 125 Years

 As the control center of the body, the brain is integral to a host of essential functions, including information processing, memory, speech, emotions, and even breathing.
 Any injury to the brain can have catastrophic results, affecting a person’s ability to perform daily tasks, earn a living, care for themselves, and relate to others.
 This type of injury can also result in severe financial hardship; the costs of treating a brain injury can reach into the tens of thousands of dollars or more depending on the severity of the injury.